Skip to main content

 The budget rule routes requests based on the current budget consumption ratio, allowing you to switch to cheaper models as spending approaches the budget limit.

-How it works: The gateway computes a combined usage ratio across both input and output budgets.
-It sums the two configured limits (max_budget = input max_budget + output max_budget) and sums the remaining budgets for both, then calculates usage_ratio = 1 - (total_remaining / total_max_budget).
-It then sorts output_mapping entries by threshold descending and selects the first entry whose threshold is less than or equal to the usage ratio.
+How it works: The gateway tracks cumulative spending (input + output token costs combined) against the single max_budget configured on the route.
+It calculates usage_ratio = 1 - (remaining_budget / max_budget), then sorts output_mapping entries by threshold descending and selects the first entry whose threshold is less than or equal to the usage ratio.

 Conditions type: BudgetConditions — an object with a threshold field (float, 0.0 to 1.0)